Ending on a High Note Tour

 The tour began on March 4 at the Estadio Luna Park in Buenos Aires, Argentina and ended on 4 December in Oslo Spektrum in Oslo, Norway, having visited many cities in the United States, Germany, the United Kingdom and several European countries.
-The sold out A-ha show in Santiago, Chile, originally scheduled for 6 March, was rescheduled for 23 March following a major earthquake.
+The sold out a-ha show in Santiago, Chile, originally scheduled for 6 March, was rescheduled for 23 March following a major earthquake.

-Due to demand, the A-ha concert on March 16 in Centro de Convenções (Brasília, Brazil) was moved to a larger venue, Ginásio Nilson Nelson.
+Due to demand, the a-ha concert on March 16 in Centro de Convenções (Brasília, Brazil) was moved to a larger venue, Ginásio Nilson Nelson.
 Also the capacity for the concerts in Oslo and Bergen in August in Norway had to expand its capacity with 9000 additional tickets to a total of 25 000 tickets for each show.

-End of A-ha
+Background

 On 15 October 2009, through a press release from the official website of the group, "has stated that after his latest album Foot of the Mountain, with the success enjoyed by both commercial and critical acclaim, had decided that now was the time of final dissolution of the band.
 In a statement on the news the band thanked all the cooperation and support received throughout their career, they talked and put an end with these words:

-Stadium Tour of Norway
+Stadium tour of Norway

-For the 6 shows in Oslo between the 21st of August and the 11th of September, A-ha exclusevly built a special stage rig, the largest rig ever put up in Norway so far.
+For the 6 shows in Oslo between the 21st of August and the 11th of September, a-ha exclusevly built a special stage rig, the largest rig ever put up in Norway so far.
 The stage was 1,200 Sq meters, weighing over 1,500 tonnes.
 The rig included a video wall of 600 Sq meters.
 The stage took 200 men, 4 days to build.

-Australian Tour Leg Controversy
+Australian leg controversy

-There has been much controversy surrounding the supposed "Australian Leg" of A-ha's Ending on a High Note Tour.
-Before an official announcement of tour dates it was suggested on A-ha's official website that Australian tour dates would be included in their final world tour.
+There has been much controversy surrounding the supposed Australian leg of the tour.
+Before an official announcement of tour dates it was suggested on a-ha's official website that Australian tour dates would be included in their final world tour.

 As further tour dates were announced throughout Europe, North and South America, none were announced for Australia.
-It was later suggested through the A-ha fan community, West of the Moon, that Australia would not be included in A-ha's final world tour.
+It was later suggested through the a-ha fan community, West of the Moon, that Australia would not be included in a-ha's final world tour.
 This turn of events has sparked outrage amongst Australian based fans.
-Had A-ha returned to Australia, it would have marked their first visit there since they played their first live concerts in 1986 after the initial success of "Take On Me".
+Had a-ha returned to Australia, it would have marked their first visit there since they played their first live concerts in 1986 after the initial success of "Take On Me".

-Setlist
+Set list

-The setlist of the concert in the Luna Park on March 4, 2010.
+The set list of the concert in the Luna Park on March 4, 2010.